klassijs/klassi-js/docs/upgradeDoc.md

     - delete the  details from the .envConfigrc.js thats in the .dataConfigrc.js file
   <br><br>
 - Changes to the package.json:
-     - install these nodes in the devDependies:
+     - install these nodes as devDependencies:
     ```json
       "devDependencies": {
           "@commitlint/cli": "^17.2.0",